box/box-swift-sdk-gen/docs/MetadataCascadePolicies.md

 This function returns a value of type `MetadataCascadePolicies`.

-Returns a list of metadata cascade policies
+Returns a list of metadata cascade policies.

 ## Create metadata cascade policy